Freedom of information

 Part II of the FOI Act establishes the Information Publication Scheme (IPS) for Australian government agencies subject to the FOI Act, including the Harbour Trust.
 The IPS commenced on 1 May 2011 and requires the Harbour Trust to publish a broad range of information on its website, and to make that information available online where possible.
 For more information about the Information Publication Scheme, visit the OAIC website.

-The Harbour Trust’s IPS Agency Plan (see below) proposes how we propose to meet our requirement to comply with the IPS requirements.
+The Harbour Trust’s IPS Agency Plan (see below) describes how we propose to meet our requirement to comply with the IPS requirements.
 In addition to what is outlined in our IPS Agency Plan, we address on this page the following nine categories of information required by the FOI Act:

 IPS Agency Plan